azureossd/azureossd.github.io/_posts/2023-03-28-Python-Depolyment-Could-Not-Find-output.tar.gz.md

 More information here: [Python Build Changes](https://github.com/Azure-App-Service/KuduLite/wiki/Python-Build-Changes)

-# Common Sceneraios / Fixes
+# Common Scenarios / Fixes

 ## Intermittent Behavior
 You may notice this error *intermittantly* if you are deploying mulitple times, in conjuction with an app service restart operation.